 Early Intervention Funding.
-The Department requests the enacted level of \$4.4 million from all sources for early intervention services, including \$1.6 million from general revenues and \$2.8 million from federal funds.
+The Department requested the enacted level of \$4.4 million from all sources for early intervention services, including \$1.6 million from general revenues and \$2.8 million from federal funds.
 This includes \$3.4 million for expenses that were previously state only and \$1.0 million from the state's \$3.2 million, two-year federal grant.
 The Department spent \$1.5 million in FY 2011 and the enacted budget includes expenditures of \$1.0 million from the grant.
 The enacted budget includes general revenue savings of \$0.5 million from shifting expenditures to the federal grant.
 The caseload estimate and the Department's request are consistent with the enacted level.
-The Department indicates it has until September 30, 2012 to spend the grant funds; however, the remaining funds were not requested in the FY 2012 revised and the FY 2013 request includes \$1.0 million, which exceeds the total grant amount if the funds budgeted in FY 2012 are completely spent in FY 2012.
-The Governor recommends \$63,212 less than requested, including \$30,133 less from general revenues.
+The Department indicated it had until September 30, 2012 to spend the grant funds; however, the remaining funds were not requested in the FY 2012 revised and the FY 2013 request includes \$1.0 million, which exceeds the total grant amount if the funds budgeted in FY 2012 are completely spent in FY 2012.
+The Governor recommended \$63,212 less than requested, including \$30,133 less from general revenues.
+The Assembly reduced expenditures by \$38,140, including \$220,169 more from general revenues offset by a federal funds reduction of \$258,309, consistent with the May caseload estimate.

 Hospital Outpatient Rates in Managed Care.
 The enacted budget includes savings of \$5.6 million from all sources from capping the increase in the outpatient reimbursement rates by the outpatient prospective payment system market basket index, beginning January 1, 2012.
 The budget also limits the increase in the rates paid to the hospitals for services through the managed care plans to the Centers for Medicare and Medicaid Services' prospective payment index rates.
 The caseload estimate and the Department's request assume these savings will be achieved.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the November caseload estimate.
+The Assembly concurred.

 Alternative Rehabilitative Services.
 Currently, the Department provides coverage for physical therapy and rehabilitation services for managed care recipients, including RIte Care members.
-The enacted budget includes savings \$0.1 million, including \$49,098 from general revenues from allowing the use of pain management specialists or centers to reduce the client's utilization of pharmaceuticals and hospital visits beginning March 1, 2012.
+The enacted budget includes savings of \$0.1 million, including \$49,098 from general revenues from allowing the use of pain management specialists or centers to reduce the client's utilization of pharmaceuticals and hospital visits beginning March 1, 2012.
 It also adds injections, nutrition counseling, behavioral health and care management services to the list of services covered.
 The caseload estimate and the Department's request assume the savings will be achieved.
 All of the savings are included in the managed care program, but some of the savings may appear in the Rhody Health and other medical services programs as well.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the caseload estimate.
+The Assembly concurred.